tinymce/tinymce-docs/general-configuration-guide/basic-setup.md

 });
 ```

-Snippets regularly include a `selector` with the value `'textarea'`.
-Adapt the value of the working code block according to the HTML.
+Snippets include the `selector` option, which is described below.
+Change the value of the working code block according to the HTML.

-Insert the snippet into your HTML document and replace everything between the `<script>` tags containing the `tinymce` object (`tinymce.init({})`).
-Visual changes such as adding a toolbar button or menu item change the editor immediately.
+Insert the snippet into a HTML document between the `<script>` tags and update the selector as described below.

 ## Selector configuration

-Selector configuration is an important configuration option for {{site.productname}} integration.
-Selector configuration uses CSS `selector` syntax to determine which elements on the page are editable through {{site.productname}}.
+Selector configuration is required for {{site.productname}} integration.
+Selector configuration uses [CSS `selector` syntax](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) to determine which elements on the page are editable through {{site.productname}}.

-> Important: This is where {{site.productname}} editable areas are specified.

-{{site.productname}} replaces the selected element with an `iframe` and performs its operations within that `iframe` while in regular editing mode.
+{{site.productname}} replaces the selected element with an `iframe` (the editable content area) and the UI elements (such as toolbar, menu bar, and status bar).

-The following example replaces all `textarea` elements on the page:
+The following example replaces all `textarea` elements on the page with {{site.productname}} instances:

 ```js
 tinymce.init({